Have you been injured in an accident that wasn't your fault?

 Yes.
 Practically speaking, there are several factors that can have a bearing on whether a successful compensation claim will be possible, such as the type of accident, whether a child was injured or whether liability can be proved.

-We would be happy to give you a definitive answer.
-Speak to an injury solicitor now on 0800 612 7456.
+We would be happy to give you a clearer answer.
+Speak to an injury solicitor now on 0800 376 1001.
 Alternatively, find out if you have a claim with our Instant Claim Checker:

 The amount of money you could claim for your injury will depend on:

 - any financial losses or costs you have incurred.

 At the start of your claim, your solicitor will consider the many ways your injury has affected your life.
 Your solicitor will take all of these effects into account to calculate the correct compensation award for you.